 To make sure that your iPhone/iPad doesn’t save information like credit card numbers, addresses, and passwords, make sure you have the “Auto-fill” setting turned off.
 You can access these settings by going to Settings > Safari > Auto-fill.

-That’s all you need to know about how to browse the Internet anonymously on your iPhone or iPad.
+That’s all you need to know about how to surf the Internet anonymously on your iPhone or iPad.
 If you’d like to learn more about Internet privacy and safety, check out our free Internet privacy course and our Internet safety course.
-In these courses, we have more tutorials where you can learn how to browse privately on your desktop computer with Google Chrome, Mozilla Firefox, or Windows Internet Explorer.
+In these courses, we have more tutorials where you can learn how to browse privately on your desktop computer with Google Chrome, Mozilla Firefox, or Internet Explorer.

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.